JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/translations-tag.md

 const incorrectTranslation = t(`js variable here: ${name}`)
 ```

 Explanation: Embedding JavaScript variables directly using template literals within the `t` function can lead to unpredictable behavior.
-It is recommended to use parameterized translations with the appropriate placeholders for a safer and more predictable outcome.
+Use parameterized translations with appropriate placeholders for a safer and more predictable outcome.

 ### Incorrect Usage of Multiple `t` Calls Within JSX